pdelong42/url-looper/README.md

 The hash and filename may get logged again if I decide to add debug-level logging.

+The only thing left ambiguous is when one would have more than one instance of this checking the same URL.
+But I can't think of a good use case for that, so don't do it.

 [1] Idea for a future feature: since running more than one instance of this program (that is, more than one JVM) can add to memory pressure pretty quickly on a host, perhaps I should add the ability to check more than one URL